Sector Calculator

 How do I use this sector calculator?

-Enter values in exactly two of the six fields — central angle, radius, diameter, area, arc length, or chord length — then calculate.
-The tool solves for the remaining four automatically.
-The only pair it cannot use is radius together with diameter, since diameter is simply twice the radius and the two carry no independent information.
+Enter values in exactly two of the six fields (central angle, radius, diameter, area, arc length, or chord length), then calculate.
+The tool solves for the remaining four.
+The one pair it can't use is radius with diameter, because diameter is just twice the radius, so the two carry no independent information.

 What is a circular sector?